Reporting for duty - CMO Ville Kymäläinen is ready to conquer Finnish fintech

 My previous work experience was as a CMO at a competitor.
 Northmill was my role model company in the segment of consumer loans.
 They, or I should say "we", held the highest industry standards e.g. in our content creation and SEO.

 The Finnish marketing department team working on a campaign for Mother’s Day

 Can you tell us a bit about your work here?

 I lead a team of four people, myself included, with various backgrounds in digital marketing.
 My work consists mainly of planning the focus area and time table for our department.

 I’m also in charge of our cooperations with partners and a member of the Finnish management team, meeting on a weekly basis to discuss and make decisions for future steps of the company and operation.

-"I was intrigued by the unique opportunity of joining a company that is in a hockey stick growth phase and in the process of launching a new and digital-only consumer bank."
+"I was intrigued by the unique opportunity of joining a company that is in a hockey stick growth phase and in the process of launching a new and digital-only consumer financial hub."

 The organization in Finland was established in 2015 with the launch of Credigo.
 What challenges do you see ahead?

 Our toughest challenge right now is to handle the fast growth in both revenue and workforce.
 In March alone we hired a total of six new employees, including myself, and we are still looking to fill additional positions in the near future.

 Also, we are on the verge of launching our second brand on the Finnish market with a third brand in the pipeline with preliminary launch during Q2.
 These events creates possibilities for an increased share of the consumer lending market, but will obviously also increase the workload.
 That means we need more talented people, so please include a link in this interview to our career page!